Whistleblower: TSA Failed To Protect Staff, Endangered Passengers During Pandemic

 But Brainard charges that the TSA's leadership was actually woefully slow to react.

-Brainard says it was not until almost a month after he and others began raising questions that local leadership was allowed to mandate mask wearing, and not until June that the TSA's security officers were required by agency officials to wear a mask.
+Brainard says it was not until almost a month after he and others began raising questions that local leadership was allowed to mandate workers wear masks, and not until June that the TSA's security officers were required by agency officials to wear a mask.

+In an emailed response to NPR, TSA said wearing masks was optional for officers in the checkpoint area until the first week of May.
+Eye protection is still optional, according to TSA, but gloves are required.

+"TSA requires frontline personnel to wear nitrile gloves when conducting screening duties.
+They are to change their gloves after each pat-down.
+Travelers may request new gloves to be used at any time during the screening process," a TSA spokesperson told NPR.

-The number of passengers traveling through American airports dropped dramatically at the onset of the Coronavirus crisis, but is beginning to pick back up.
+The number of passengers traveling through American airports dropped dramatically at the onset of the coronavirus crisis but is beginning to pick back up.

 Brainard says that even now, more than three months after the president declared a state of national emergency, the response is lacking.

-"The bottom line is the new procedures in place do not adequately address the prevention of the spread of the Coronavirus," he told NPR.
+"The bottom line is the new procedures in place do not adequately address the prevention of the spread of the coronavirus," he told NPR.

-He said that a "belated" set of procedures issued by the TSA did not have guidance or mandatory safeguards on protective eye wear, temperature checks or the sterilization of gloves between interactions with passengers.
+He said that a "belated" set of procedures issued by the TSA did not have guidance or mandatory safeguards on protective eyewear, temperature checks or the sterilization of gloves between interactions with passengers.

 The Office of Special Counsel's finding that there was "a substantial likelihood of wrongdoing" in Brainard's allegations means that the Department of Homeland Security must now conduct an investigation into the allegations within 60 days, although an extension is possible.
 The letter explaining that finding was shared with NPR by Brainard's lawyers.